-The curriculum at Chenery Middle School includes courses in English Language Arts, Mathematics, Social Studies, Science, Foreign Language, Visual and Performing Arts, Physical Education, Technology and Health Education, reading and English Language development (for students for whom English is not the native language).
+The curriculum at Chenery School includes courses in English Language Arts, Mathematics, Social Studies, Science, Visual and Performing Arts, Physical Education, Technology and Health Education, reading and English Language development (for students for whom English is not the native language).
 The Belmont Public Schools curricula are aligned with state standards and designed to develop students’ skills and understanding from kindergarten through twelfth grade.
 Each discipline is led by a curriculum director, who can be contacted with questions or comments.

 Belmont Public Schools' Curriculum and Learning Benchmarks are available on the district web site at

-At the Chenery Middle School we believe that homework is important.
+At the Chenery School we believe that homework is important.
 It helps students learn responsible work habits.
-Developing a regular routine of doing homework is also important to prepare students for success at Belmont High School.
+Developing a regular routine of doing homework is also important to prepare students for success at Belmont Middle School.
 That does not mean, however, that more homework is necessarily better.
 The important question to ask when considering homework is not “How much homework should be given?” but "What is the right type of homework to give?"

 Effective homework assignment possesses three qualities: